solarite1797/random-quote-machine/README.md

 ## Add your own quote

-All quotes are stored in `quotes.yaml`.
-To add your own quote, add the bottom of the file add a quote with the following format:
+All quotes are stored in [`quotes.yaml`](https://github.com/lukadev-0/random-quote-machine/blob/master/quotes.yaml).
+To add your own quote, at the bottom of the file add a quote with the following format:

 ```yaml
 - name: NAME HERE